dionyself/dionyself/README.md

 ### Hi there 👋

-Thanks for to my profile; You will find Open Source Hardware and Free Software here.
+Thanks for visiting my profile; You will find Open Source Hardware and Free Software here.

 Enjoy our free and opensource portafolio: